 Are you using the MIM Portal for administrative tasks?
 Are your admins or service desk using their normal account rather than an admin account?
 If the answer is yes, then you should consider securing the MIM Portal with Azure MFA by publishing the MIM Portal through the Azure App Proxy.

-This can force all users, or just those in an administrative role, to login with MFA thus helping to secure the MIM Portal.
-This can be combined with conditional access policies within Azure AD to monitor and react to risky sign-ins.
+This can force all users, or just those in an administrative role, to log in with MFA thus helping to secure the MIM Portal.
+This can be combined with conditional access policies within Microsoft Entra ID to monitor and react to risky sign-ins.

 Working with Azure synchronization services

-For most SaaS applications, user provisioning via the Azure AD Provisioning Service is the way to go, but MIM can still play a part in getting your identity data ready – for example:
+For most SaaS applications, user provisioning via the Microsoft Entra ID Provisioning Service is the way to go, but MIM can still play a part in getting your identity data ready – for example:

-- By constructing attribute values from data only MIM knows about (as they aren’t synced to Azure AD) which the Azure AD provisioning service can then use
+- By constructing attribute values from data only MIM knows about (as they aren’t synced to Microsoft Entra ID) which the Microsoft Entra ID provisioning service can then use

-- By end-users requesting access to applications through the MIM Portal, which then sets attributes which are the trigger for the Azure AD provisioning service to create an account in that application
+- By end-users requesting access to applications through the MIM Portal, which then sets attributes that are the trigger for the Microsoft Entra ID provisioning service to create an account in that application

 If you are planning to integrate a new on-premises application that uses SQL or LDAP, you could use MIM or the ECMA Connector Host (from Azure AD).
-The ECMA Connector Host employs the same generic SQL and generic LDAP ECMA2 connectors that MIM uses, but synchronization and business rules (e.g., attribute flows and provisioning rules) are managed and run from Azure AD rather than MIM.
+The ECMA Connector Host employs the same generic SQL and generic LDAP ECMA2 connectors that MIM uses, but synchronization and business rules (e.g., attribute flows and provisioning rules) are managed and run from Microsoft Entra ID rather than MIM.

-Installing hybrid reporting in MIM makes three reports available in Azure AD:
+Installing hybrid reporting in MIM makes three reports available in Microsoft Entra ID: